Corvimae/pokemon-ranger/README.md

 `hiddenPower` (default: false) - If true, hidden power type will be calculated and displayed.

+`generation` (default: 4) - Which generation's formulas to use.
+Gen 1-2 are not supported, and specifying `lgpe` will change results.

 **Content**

 The block content is used to determine the EVs of the Pokémon at each level.
 EVs at not calculated cumulatively - you must provide the total EVs that the Pokémon has when the level up occurs, not just the EVs gained since the last level up.